ryan-rushton/-ryan-rushton-eslint-config-react/README.md

-# @ryan-rushton/eslint-config-react
+# @ryan-rushton/eslint-config

-My preferred eslint config for React.
+Makes managing my eslint config a little easier and more consistent between projects.